juergenpointinger/juergenpointinger.github.io/_posts/2020-04-18-why-do-we-need-devops.md

 > It is the same old thinking, that leads to the same old result

-I don't want to claim that the above statement is mine, but I think that this describes one of the biggest problems in today's SDLC.
+I don't want to claim that the above statement is mine, but I think that this describes one of the biggest problems in today's SDLC – the inability to adapt to change.

 What I want to convey is that it is often not the tools or the technology that make a project fail.
 But there are other challenges in the SDLC that we will now look at.